-A 2009 study conducted by Menopause magazine found that daily consumption of onions improves bone density in women who have gone through or ended menopause.
+A 2009 study by Menopause Magazine found that daily consumption of onions improves bone density in women who have gone through or ended menopause.

 Women who ate onions regularly had a 20 percent lower risk of hip fracture than women who had never eaten onions.

-Moreover, the latter also had 5 percent less bone mass than those who had been eating onions frequently (Matheson et al. 200923).
+Moreover, the latter also had 5 percent less bone mass than those eating onions frequently (Matheson et al. 200923).

-Similarly, a recent study of 24 middle-aged and postmenopausal women showed that drinking onion juice resulted in improved bone mineral density and antioxidant activity (Law et al. 201624).
+Similarly, a recent study of 24 middle-aged and postmenopausal women showed that drinking onion juice improved bone mineral density and antioxidant activity (Law et al. 201624).

 10. Protects Brain Function